 - You cannot purchase music from TIDAL through Plex.

 All of these features are available when using supported official TIDAL apps directly, but not when accessing TIDAL through partner apps, such as our Plex apps.

 What about TIDAL “Family” plans?

-We are not currently able to offer “Family Premium” or “Family HiFi” TIDAL plans, sorry.
+We are not currently able to offer “Family HiFi” or “Family HiFi Plus” TIDAL plans, sorry.
 If you already have such a plan through TIDAL, you can link to a different Plex account for each of the available TIDAL members.
 See the information earlier about linking to an existing TIDAL subscription for access.

 No problem!
 You can still sign up for a TIDAL subscription as an “add-on” to your account.
 See earlier for information on starting a TIDAL subscription.